wibnudixon/wibnudixon/README.md

 ## About
 I’m currently working on an article at the intersection of **Behavioral Science** and **Sports Analytics**, and I’m looking for volunteers to contribute to research and analysis.

-If you're interested, contact: **wibnu@icloud.com**
+If you're interested, contact: **wibnudickson@gmail.com**

 ## Skills Needed
-- Critical Thinking (**Essential**)
+- Critical Thinking (**E**)
-- Statistical Modeling (**Desired**)
+- Statistical Modeling (**D**)
-- Reading Research Literature (**Essential**)
+- Reading Research Literature (**E**)
-- GitHub Collaboration (**Desired**, can be taught)
+- GitHub Collaboration (**D**, can be taught)
-- Communication (**Essential**): direct, honest, humble, respectful
+- Communication (**E**): direct, honest, humble, respectful *E - Essential D - Desired*

 Language is not a barrier (Tamil/Malayalam is fine).
-Focus on clarity of ideas over perfect grammar.
+Focus on clarity of ideas and communicating it over perfect grammar and language.

 ## Benefits
 - Hands-on hypothesis testing and modeling
 - GitHub contribution activity
 - Team collaboration experience
 - Coding exposure in Python, R, and PySpark
+-
+## Time Commitment & Responsibility Allocation
+The number of hours will depend on the time each volunteer can allocate.

+Before starting, selected volunteers will be asked to fill out a simple Excel form indicating:
+- How many hours they can contribute
+- Their available days/times

+Based on this, responsibilities will be assigned to match each volunteer’s availability.
 ## Note
 This is a volunteer-based collaboration.
 Strong communication and ownership will help us coordinate and create meaningful outcomes.

-## Professional Profile
-Hey guys, you can call me Wibnu.
-I have worked across **AWS** and **GCP** using **Databricks, PySpark, Python, and SQL** to deliver end-to-end data solutions, from requirement gathering and pipeline/model execution to QA and business handoff.
-I enjoy solving ambiguous, messy data problems, especially under tight timelines where balancing speed and quality is critical.

-### Highlights
-- Improved model data-processing runtime by **~40–60%** by migrating workflows from pandas/Python to distributed **PySpark**
-- Delivered customer and product data models in **Databricks** through data modeling, transformations, and reusable curated datasets
-- Supported **AWS migration** initiatives, including a Redshift modernization PoC for Oracle stored procedures using **AWS SCT**, with documentation for scale-out migration
-- Built and maintained production pipelines for weekly/monthly model runs in **Vertex AI**, including scheduling, execution reliability, and maintenance
-- Automated legacy ad-hoc reporting into scheduled cloud pipelines, improving consistency and reducing manual effort
+About Me:
+you can find my cv ah dont worry about it !
+It has been nearly a year since I left my last job, following my wifeʼs transfer from  India to UK.
+Since then, Iʼve been actively job searching and reflecting deeply on the process something I wrote about in my article: “[The hardest part of job searching is not rejection.
+It is the demand to improve without feedback](https://www.linkedin.com/pulse/hardest-part-job-searching-rejection-demand-improve-without-dickson-ehmoe).”
+I also write at the intersection of football, behavior and data for example, an essay on how my upbringing in India and life in London have shaped my football allegiances and a current piece arguing that third-place matches are not merely consolation games but distinct behavioral environments where survival pressure gives way to freer, more expressive play.
+What excites me most is grounding these ideas in evidence, including metrics such as defensive intensity vs risk progression; Iʼd be happy to discuss this in an interview or share it once published on LinkedIn.

 I relate my working style to being steady, thoughtful, and focused on the small decisions that help the whole system perform better.
 Not every move works, but each iteration improves the process, and strong projects are built that way.